Chapter 2

 A bit of mentally psyching up to myself to regain my confidence back a bit, and I was already booting my phone back up, not caring if I was being tracked.
 Maybe they knew I was home already, maybe they didn’t.
 But I wasn’t going to let that have control over me, whoever ‘they’ were.
 Maybe they’re just hotheads who think they’re tough shit and want something out of me. maybe they haven’t the slightest clue of how dangerous I could be.
 I never had to prove it to anybody before, but the scenarios had certainly crossed my mind.

 My phone chimed to it’s little carrier intro, and I quickly dialed in the number.
 I paused for a moment before I hit call, thinking of what I might say.
 To be perfectly honest I hadn’t really gotten that far in my head.
-But I was going to force myself to be ready regardless.
+But I was going to force myself to be ready in any case.
 Fuck it.
 I hit call, place the phone to my ear to hear the ringing, the longest couple of seconds I’d felt in years, maybe ever in my life so far.
 The ringing turned into a little abrupt click, and silence, like someone on the other end waiting for me to say something.
 I gave a sharp gulp, and found the strength to speak. “...Hello?”

 A few more seconds had passed, it felt like days at this point, but the tension was cut like a wire as soon as an artificially deepened and distorted voice spoke back at me.
 “Is this Samuel Alwyn?”
 The voice was like that of what a serial killer would disguise their voice with.
 I didn’t know if they were trying to be mysterious or if they really cared that deeply about protecting their identity.
 It was off-putting, but maybe not in the way they could’ve intended. “..Yea, and who is this?
 Did you leave this number in my apartment?”